StephenAWood/SWUtils/README.md

 # SWUtils

-These are various utilities I have created to help me analyze output data from ACC-HUMAN.
+These are various utilities I have created to help me analyze output data from the fugacity-based mechanistic bioaccumulation model ACC-HUMAN.

 By Stephen Wood.
 See the license file for details.